CCHMC-Translation/CCHMC-Translation.github.io/Translation Style Guide for Cincinnati Childrens.md

 General
 =======

-1. For languages which use Latin script:
+1. For **languages which use Latin script**:

     a.
 Keep the names *Cincinnati Children's, Cincinnati Children's Hospital, Cincinnati Children's Hospital Medical Center,* and *GetWellNetwork* in English.

         i.
 If space permits, replace *CCHMC* with *Cincinnati Children's*.
 Otherwise leave it as *CCHMC*.

     b.
-On first mention, medication names and Cincinnati Children's departments and divisions are translated, followed by the English name in parentheses.
+On first mention in the body of each document, medication names and Cincinnati Children's departments and divisions are translated, followed by the English name in parentheses.
 Subsequent mentions use the translation only.

     c.
 Translate campus names, e.g. *Main Campus* and *Liberty Campus*.
 Note that many campus names, e.g. *Burnet* in *Burnet Campus,* *Mason* in *Mason Campus,* *Liberty* in *Liberty Campus,* *College Hill* in *College Hill Campus,* and *Oak* in *Oak Campus,* refer to neighborhoods or streets and therefore should remain as-is.

+    d.
+When clearly referring to a location, translate *Base* as *Main Campus*.

-2. For languages which do not use Latin script:
+2. For **languages which do not use Latin script**:

     a.
-On first mention, medication names, *Cincinnati Children's, Cincinnati Children's Hospital, Cincinnati Children's Hospital Medical Center, GetWellNetwork*, departments, divisions, and campus names are translated, followed by the English name in parentheses.
+On first mention in the body of each document, medication names, *Cincinnati Children's, Cincinnati Children's Hospital, Cincinnati Children's Hospital Medical Center, GetWellNetwork*, departments, divisions, building names, names of US states (e.g. Ohio, Kentucky, and Indiana), and campus names are translated, followed by the English name in parentheses.
 Subsequent mentions use the translation only.

         i.
 Note that many campus names, e.g. *Burnet* in *Burnet Campus,* *Mason* in *Mason Campus,* *Liberty* in *Liberty Campus,* *College Hill* in *College Hill Campus,* and *Oak* in *Oak Campus,* refer to neighborhoods or streets and therefore should be transliterated, not translated.

         ii.
+When clearly referring to a location, translate *Base* as *Main Campus*.

-If space permits, replace *CCHMC* with the translation of *Cincinnati Children's*.
+       iii.
+If space permits, replace CCHMC with the translation of Cincinnati Children’s.
 Otherwise leave it in English.

+            A. If this is the first mention of Cincinnati Children's, also make it bilingual per 2.a above.

+       iv.
+Do not use optical kerning in Adobe InDesign, Adobe Illustrator or any other desktop publishing software.

+        v.
+Replace Microsoft Office form field checkboxes with the Unicode ballot box character: ☐ (U+2610) or ☑ (U+2611).

+       vi.
+Patient name and MRN in calendars TK

-3. Location letters (e.g. *D* in *Location D*), building names, and addresses in the United States remain in English.
+3. Location letters (e.g. *D* in *Location D*) and addresses in the United States remain in English.

     a.
 Many Cincinnati Children's buildings are named with letters such as *Location D.* Specific floors in those buildings are referred to with the building letter and floor number, e.g. *D2.*

+8. Dates: In English source documents, dates will likely be written month/day/year.
+In translations, when not limited by space, spell out the month, e.g. *August 7, 2015* instead of *8/7/2015* or *7/8/2015*.
+Do not write *August/7/2015* or *7/August/2015*.
+When limited by space, use the ISO 8601 date format: year (four digits), month (two digits) and day (two digits), e.g. *2015-08-07*.

 4. For all HIM and HIC barcoded documents (Note: the barcode in the footer is not usually displayed in Word.
 Instead, something like *\*DTM1234\** is displayed.):